0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Long mode
 --------------------------------------------------------------------------------

 Long mode is the native mode for x86_64 processors.
-First of all let's look on some difference between `x86_64` and `x86`.
+First of all let's look at some differences between `x86_64` and `x86`.

-It provides some features as:
+It provides features such as:

 * New 8 general purpose registers from `r8` to `r15` + all general purpose registers are 64-bit now
 * 64-bit instruction pointer - `RIP`
 * New operating mode - Long mode
 * 64-Bit Addresses and Operands
-* RIP Relative Addressing (we will see example if it in the next parts)
+* RIP Relative Addressing (we will see an example if it in the next parts)

 Long mode is an extension of legacy protected mode.
-It consists from two sub-modes:
+It consists of two sub-modes:

 * 64-bit mode
 * compatibility mode